photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 wget https://dl.photoprism.org/docker/docker-compose.yml
 ```

-The *originals* folder, containing your personal photo and video collection,
+Your personal photo and video collection will be mounted from `~/Pictures` by default,
-will be mounted to `~/Pictures` by default, where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).
+where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).
-Docker will automatically create it if it doesn't exist.

 You may change this to any folder accessible from your computer, including network drives.
 Note that PhotoPrism won't be able to see folders that have not been mounted.
 Multiple folders can be indexed by mounting them as subfolders: